Monza Practice 2: Hamilton tops as McLaren dominates and Ferrari chases

 7 September, 2012

-Sep.7 (Apex) Lewis Hamilton put his ongoing sagas behind him and did the business in the second free practice of the Italian Grand Prix weekend at Monza, to claim top spot on the timing sheets ahead of McLaren teammate Jenson Button.
+Sep.7 (GP247) Lewis Hamilton put his ongoing sagas behind him and did the business in the second free practice of the Italian Grand Prix weekend at Monza, to claim top spot on the timing sheets ahead of McLaren teammate Jenson Button.

 Hamilton who has the media spotlight on him since last weekend at Spa – with his Twitter rant, first corner shunt and the ongoing new contract negotiations – put the distractions aside for the 90 minutes at the ‘Temple of Speed’ to clock a time of 1 minute 25.290 seconds which was the fastest on a bright and sunny day which was a bright contrast to the Friday washout a week previously in the Ardennes forest.